 However, you are right that many churches haven’t adopted anti-contagion practices during the flu season and this year it has been a more aggressive strain than usual.
 Statistics indicate that millions of Americans have had flu or flu-like symptoms.
 As of this writing, during the 2019-2020 flu season in the U.S. some 16,000 people have died and 280,000 people have been hospitalized, according to preliminary estimates from the CDC.
 The new coronavirus seems to be lethal for older adults with pre-existent health conditions but mild in children and healthy younger adults.

-In addition to washing hands frequently with hot water and soap, people (especialy those experiencing coughing) can wear face masks and latex surgical gloves when out and about (to avoid direct contact with surfaces that everyone touches).
-In church and in worship interpersonal contact can be limited.
+In church and in worship interpersonal contact will have to be limited.
 It is not necessary for the pastor to shake hands with people or for people to greet each other with a handshake.
 People can exchange the sign of peace by speaking the words and bowing slightly to each other.
+It is not necessary to pass the offering plates through the pews.
+People can deposit their offerings before or after the service.
 Whether wafers or loaves of bread are used for Holy Communion, those who handle the elements can wear protective latex gloves.
 You are correct that the CDC has concluded that drinking wine with alcoholic content from a silver or gold-inlay chalice, that is wiped with a purificator after each imbibing, has a low risk of transmitting germs (although this seems counterintuitive to a lot of people).
 Intinction would entail a higher risk of transmitting germs because people’s finger tips dip into the wine along with the bread.
 Individual glasses would have to be washed in a commercial grade dish washer because fingers and lips touch the rims of the little glasses.
-(Congregations that use disposable plastic containers should be ecouraged to cease and desist from contributing to environmental pollution!)
+(Congregations that use disposable plastic containers should be encouraged to cease and desist from contributing to environmental pollution!)
 The chalice should also be washed with hot water and soap and altar guild members who place the individual glasses in a tray should wear latex gloves.
 Since the whole Christ is received under either species (the doctrine of concomitance) communicants concerned about the cup could receive the bread only.

 February 27, 2020